Uncommon Valor: Plot

-With the financial backing of good friend and rich oil businessman McGregor, whose son served in Frank's platoon and is also listed among the missing, the men train near Galveston, Texas in preparation to undertake a rescue mission at a remote POW camp in Laos.
-As the team arrives in Southeast Asia, the CIA, fearing an international crisis from Rhodes' actions, intercepts him in Bangkok and confiscates his weapons and equipment.

-Still determined to rescue their comrades, the team members put together their expense money given to them by McGregor to purchase replacement weapons and supplies.
-Rhodes contacts an acquaintance, deposed local drug baron Jiang, who joins the expedition with his two daughters Lai Fun and Mai Lin.
-Jiang manages to supply them with outdated but capable World War II-era weapons.
-In the course of the expedition, Charts gradually forms a relationship with Lai Fun.
+With the financial backing of good friend and rich oilman McGregor, whose son also went missing while serving in Frank's unit, the group trains near Galveston, Texas to prepare for the rescue mission at a remote POW camp in Laos.
+The team flies to Southeast Asia, but the CIA intercepts Rhodes in Bangkok.
+Fearing an international crisis, they confiscate his weapons and equipment.
+Undeterred, the team pools the expense money given by McGregor and purchases replacement weapons and supplies from black market arms dealer acquaintance of deposed drug baron Jiang, who joins the expedition with his two daughters, Lai Fun and Mai Lin.
+The team is rearmed with World War II-era weapons and sets out toward the location of the camp.

-Near the Laotian border, the group is attacked by a border patrol unit and Mai Lin is killed.
-Later, the group divides: Rhodes leads Charts, Sailor, Johnson and Lai Fun as the "air team" to a helicopter compound to secure escape transportation, while Jiang, Blaster, Scott, and Wilkes scout out the prison camp as the "ground team."
-The ground team later discovers four Americans among the prisoners, but are unable to ascertain Frank's whereabouts.

-The teams spend the night preparing before commencing the attack the next morning.
-Blaster sets up demolition charges, while Rhodes and his team discover that the air base is not where they expected it to be.
-Hiking through the jungle, they find it, get the choppers and take off, but are late in arriving at the camp.
-Blaster makes the decision to blow his charges to prevent the prisoners from leaving the camp, even though the choppers haven't arrived, sacrificing his life in the process.
-In a heated battle, they manage to spring the prisoners, among them McGregor's son, but Frank is not among them.
-Jiang is killed during gunfire from the patrol guards during the attack.
-Upon the surviving team and POWs escaping from the area, the patrol guards attempt to shoot down the helicopter by rocket launcher.
-Before they can, Sailor, who was mortally wounded in a guard tower, pulls the pin on his grenade and jumps off the tower, killing himself and all the other guards around the tower.
-The helicopter leaves the area safely with: Rhodes, Wilkes, Scott, Charts, Johnson, Lai Fun and the 4 American POWs.
+The group is soon attacked near the Laotian border by a border patrol unit and Mai Lin is killed.
+The team then splits up for the final assault.
+Rhodes leads Charts, Sailor, Johnson and Lai Fun as the "air team" to a helicopter compound to secure escape transportation, while Jiang, Blaster, Scott, and Wilkes scout the prison camp as the "ground team."
+After securing three helicopters, Rhodes and Charts are later shot down during the assault on the camp.
+They discover four Americans among the prisoners, but can't verify Frank's whereabouts.
+Blaster sets demolition charges outside the camp under cover of darkness.
+He later detonates them to prevent the prisoners from leaving the camp, sacrificing himself in the process.
+The prisoners are freed; among them McGregor's son, but Frank is not among them.
+Jiang is killed during the attack.
+When the surviving team and POWs withdraw to the remaining helicopter, the guards attempt to deploy a rocket launcher, but a mortally wounded Sailor pulls the pin on his grenade and jumps from a guard tower killing himself with the rocket crew.
+The helicopter escapes with Rhodes, Wilkes, Scott, Charts, Johnson, Lai Fun and all four liberated American POWs.